HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 69: June 28, 2020

+**Today's Progress**: Worked on React Portfolio Website and worked with SCSS Styling

+**Thoughts:** Building the React Portfolio website, the beauty of using Scss for styling in React...YAY!!!!

+**Link(s) to work:**  [React Portfolio Website](https://github.com/HajaSChilds/react-portfolio.git)

+# Day 68: June 27, 2020

+**Today's Progress**: Worked on building a virtual assistant in Python.
+Did not commit not working code

+**Thoughts:** Some issues with the package module imports so the code did not run.
+Will revisit.

+**Link(s) to work:**  [Python Virtual Assistant](https://github.com/HajaSChilds/virtual-assistant)

+# Day 67: June 26, 2020

+**Today's Progress**: Worked on building a React Navigation Dropdown Menu in a Private React Repo

+**Thoughts:** Used components to build a Navigation Dropdown Menu and Hamburger Menu.
+It was easier to create additional components and navigate using state than to use the change in Flex direction and media queries.

+**Link(s) to work:**  [Private React Repo](https://github.com/A-B-G-Inc/rdb-site )

 # Day 66: June 25, 2020

 **Today's Progress**: Worked on Javascript Exercises.
 Improved React Portfolio Website